Promoting education, health, and

 intestinal parasite infections.
 The company also screens for tuberculosis.

-KSP provides both general and maternal health-care training from time to time, as needed and as medical volunteers are
+KSP provides both general and maternal healthcare training from time to time, as needed and as medical volunteers are

 available.